neurocline/manifest/Design.md

 It's especialy important to run linters and checkers on dynamic languages like Python, because many errors will not be noticed until runtime.
 Even in this simple program, I found multiple errors once I ran Flake8 on the code.

+## More on path names

+Even with reading and writing the manifest as UTF-8, we are failing to find files with unusual characters in them.
+It's not just Chinese characters, it's other non-ASCII characters like `…` or `é` or `—` (which is an em-dash).
+The paths are in the manifest and they match files on disk, unless the paths in the file are really still in cp437?

+And it turns out that the new manifest-reading code was still reading the entire file in cp437, even though it was supposed to be reading it in utf-8.
+This is where we need unit tests to catch mistakes like this.
+But on the other hand, once this is fixed, the unit test is rather pointless, because only if the manifest reading/writing code is touched will we have the possibility of such an error.

+## Adding some classes

+One natural way to structure Python code and pass state around is to put code into classes, create objects, and then methods have access to the object state.